Charleygrossman/simecon/README.md

 are traded between traders *A* and *B*.
 The algorithm could be tuned by things like tolerance to priorities and the leverage of individual traders.

+#### The market
+A network that connects traders.
+Similar to queuing theory having a queue structure to connect servers and the serviced, like an *M/D/c* queue where a poisson process determines the arrival time *M* of the serviced, and *c* servers which service in deterministic *D* time, there should be an extensible data structure/system to enable the arrival of traders to one another and the time of the trade between the two (determined by the matching algorithm).

 ### Todo

 #### Process